flowdock/bamboo-builder/README.markdown

-This small Sinatra app receives GitHub service hook requests, and turns them into Bamboo REST API calls.
+This small Sinatra app receives GitHub service hook requests, and turns them into Atlassian Bamboo REST API calls.
-It allows you to run your build when any of the branches changes.
+It allows you to run your Continuous Integration build when any of the branches change.

 Bamboo configuration
 --------------------